milonmaze/privacy-terms-observatory/about.linkedin.com/transparency/government-requests-report.md

 We never provide information to a government to fulfill a member data request without first trying to notify the individual member, except when applicable law prohibits us from doing so.
 We may make exceptions in certain emergencies.

-This report covers the six-month period between January 1 and June 30, 2022.
+This report covers the six-month period between July 1 and December 31, 2022.

 This report covers: